kaiz16/coding-intro/practice-projects/project-3-dino-game/README.md

-Put your code for this project here.
+Drag and drop your codes for this project here.